UJT or Unijunction transistor – Relaxation oscillator using UJT transistor

 Therefore, the resistance between the two bases, RBB or interbase resistance, is high (from 5K to 10K when the emitter is open).

-The equivalent model represented in the (b) image is constituted by a diode that excites the union of two internal resistors, R1 and R2, which verify that RBB = R1 + R2.
+The equivalent model represented in the (b) image is constituted by a diode that excites the two internal resistors junction, R1 and R2, which verify that RBB = R1 + R2.

 When the diode does not conduct, the voltage drop on the R1 resistor (V1) can be expressed as: